-- " The incidence of falls in older people, in general and in mental health inpatient settings in particular - " Mental health issues and risk of falls - The 'human' cost of falls, including psychological adverse effects and physical deconditioning (Auais et al 2016) - " Intrinsic risk factors (for example, postural hypotension, syncope) and extrinsic risk factors (for example, wet floor, trip hazards) for falls - " Falls prevention, which involves multifactorial risk assessment and management and the implementation of preventive strategies (for example, providing older people with opportunities to undertake physical activities) - " The importance of person-centred falls prevention care planning - >> The post-fall review process - " National strategies and policies including: - Care of Older People in Hospitals Standards (Healthcare Improvement Scotland 2015) - National Falls and Fracture Prevention Strategy 2019-2024 Draft: Consultation (Scottish Government 2019) - Falls in Older People: Assessing Risk and Prevention (National Institute for Health and Care Excellence 2013) The falls prevention training session encouraged participants to consider:
+- The evidence-based falls prevention training session consisted of teaching and discussing: - " The incidence of falls in older people, in general and in mental health inpatient settings in particular - " Mental health issues and risk of falls - The 'human' cost of falls, including psychological adverse effects and physical deconditioning (Auais et al 2016) - Intrinsic risk factors (for example, postural hypotension, syncope) and extrinsic risk factors (for example, wet floor, trip hazards) for falls - Falls prevention, which involves multifactorial risk assessment and management and the implementation of preventive strategies (for example, providing older people with opportunities to undertake physical activities) - " The importance of person-centred falls prevention care planning - >> The post-fall review process - " National strategies and policies including: - Care of Older People in Hospitals Standards (Healthcare Improvement Scotland 2015) - National Falls and Fracture Prevention Strategy 2019-2024 Draft: Consultation (Scottish Government 2019) - Falls in Older People: Assessing Risk and Prevention (National Institute for Health and Care Excellence 2013)

+The falls prevention training session encouraged participants to consider:

-- >> The circumstances of each fall - Each patient's risks for falls, including risks identified in the patient's individual falls risk assessment and additional risks such as those associated with deteriorating mental and/or physical health - " Person-centred falls prevention strategies, existing or new, that could be used to meet the individual needs of each patient in the project period (April 2021 to October 2021), equating to a 22% decrease in the mean monthly number of falls.
-DATIX data on falls that had resulted in minor, moderate or severe harm showed that there had been a 19% decrease in the mean monthly number of falls resulting in harm.
-Finally, when looking at the rate of 'falls with harm' per 1,000 occupied bed days, data analysis showed that there had been a 48% decrease between the preceding 18 months and the project period.
-Table 1 summarises the data on the number of falls.
+" The circumstances of each fall

+- Each patient's risks for falls, including risks identified in the patient's individual falls risk assessment and additional risks such as those associated with deteriorating mental and/or physical health - " Person-centred falls prevention strategies, existing or new, that could be used to meet the individual needs of each patient the aim of comparing the number of falls during the seven-month project period (April 2021 to October 2021) with the number of falls in the 18 months preceding the project (October 2019 to March 2021).
+Monthly reporting on DATIX differentiates between falls in general and falls that have resulted in harm, which may be minor (no treatment required), moderate (first aid required) or severe (injury likely to require a recovery period of at least one month).